Diora-Network/docs/docs/dapp/gas.md

 # Gas Rebates

 Unlike existing smart contract platforms, Diora does not burn gas fees or distribute them entirely to the validators or miners.
-Instead, the collected gas fees are split between dApp developers, masternodes and our on-chain tresuary.
+Instead, the collected gas fees are split between dApp developers, masternodes and our on-chain Treasury.

 At network launch, gas fees are divided as follows.